pbfrandsen/PWS-472-Labs/Lab 7- PCA admix.md

 In this step, we're going to use the  `PCA.beagle.gz`  file to create a covariance matrix in  `PCAngsd`.
 To create covariance matrix:
 ```
-module load miniconda3/4.12-pws-472
+source ~/groups/fslg_pws472/.bashrc
 conda activate angsd
-python ~/fsl_groups/fslg_pws472/apps/miniconda3/envs/angsd/bin/pcangsd-v.0.99/pcangsd.py -b PCA.beagle.gz -o siskin_PCA
+python ~/groups/fslg_pws472/apps/miniconda3/envs/angsd/bin/pcangsd-v.0.99/pcangsd.py -b PCA.beagle.gz -o siskin_PCA
 ```
 After this is finished running, you should have a file in your directory called  `siskin_PCA.cov`.
 This is your covariance matrix and can be used to generate your PCA.

 ### 4. Create your PCA plot

-You can plot the PCA with an  `R`  script that can be found in  `~/fsl_groups/fslg_pws472/compute/lab7/scripts/PCA_plot.r`.
+You can plot the PCA with an  `R`  script that can be found in  `~/groups/fslg_pws472/nobackup/archive/lab7/scripts/PCA_plot.r`.
 Copy it into your  `angsd`  folder.
 In order to run it, you need to have a list with the sample names in the same order as the original  `bamlist`,  `siskin_pop.txt`, in the same directory as the both the script and your covariance matrix.
-You can copy this file from  `~/fsl_groups/fslg_pws472/compute/lab7/angsd/siskin_pop.txt`.
+You can copy this file from  `~/groups/fslg_pws472/nobackup/archive/lab7/angsd/siskin_pop.txt`.
 You may need to modify this list so that the filenames match perfectly with the file names in your `bamlist`.
 ```
 conda deactivate
 conda activate r